 - Polypropylene: Used most commonly for temporary applications like signage.
 Is a low cost option to Polyester.

-Whatever your application, Ameri-Cal can recommend the right face film adhesive solution for you.
+Whatever your application, Ameri-Cal can recommend the right solution for you.
 Contact us to learn more about our custom face film offerings.